 THE CHEKHOV COLLECTIVE

 A brand new website for the Chekhov Collective's workshops and events is in development.
-In the meantime, please find key information about us, and the first events in Spring 2018, on this page.
+In the meantime, please find key information about us, and the Spring and Summer 2018 events, on this page (scroll down).
 For inquiries email: email@example.com

 Dr Cass Fleming established The Chekhov Collective in 2013 to foster collaborative exchange between practitioners and practice-based researchers across different arts disciplines and stages of their careers.
 These exchanges explore new developments in arts practice and their application within and beyond the context of theatre and performance.

 The work the Collective undertakes features workshops and events that destabilise the model of master-teacher and traditional rehearsal room hierarchies, by opening intergenerational and interdisciplinary spaces for an exchange of practice and research innovation, experiments, and critical debate.